-Introduction: Fluid management for newborn is challenging, especially in those very preterm and very low birth weight infant because
+Introduction: Fluid management to newborn is challenging, especially in those very preterm and VLBW infant.
+Because

-- Transition from fetal to neonatal life is associated with major changes in water & electrolyte homeostasis. - Weight loss is mainly in the form of water 10 % birth weight in term and 15% in preterm in the 1st 10 day of life. - Renal function is limited, inefficient to modulate changes in fluid & electrolyte - Total body water for preterm is greater than term newborns
+- Transition from fetal to neonatal life is associated with major changes in water & electrolyte homeostasis. - Weight loss is mainly loss of water.
+Ten percent birth weight in term and 15% in preterm. - Renal function is limited, inefficient to modulate changes in fluid & electrolyte - Total body water for preterm is greater than term newborns - Insensible water loss is major component in EVLBW infant